 Statistical Review Country Transition Tracker

-Using data from the Energy Institute Statistical Review of World Energy, the Country Transition Tracker annually assesses progress across a range of energy sector indicators and highlights those nations that are most advanced in decarbonising their energy systems.
+Using data from The Energy Institute Statistical Review of World Energy, the Country Transition Tracker annually assesses progress across a range of energy sector indicators and highlights those nations that are most advanced in decarbonising their energy systems.

 • Efficiency